 4 * rubber feet

 Games can be developed in a way that either the joypad or a classic (digital) joystick can be used without any configuration.
 Of course, in this case, the joypad is fully digital which means that there is a threshold value for the directions on which action is registered.
-Nevertheless, the two potentiometers of the joypad are checked on the analog inputs of the Arduino.
-Unfortunately, also if a digital joystick is connected, some signal is measured on the analog inputs.
-This would lead, unfortunately, to uncontrolled movement.
+Nevertheless, the two potentiometers of the used thumb joystick are checked on the analog inputs of the Arduino.
+Unfortunately, although if a digital joystick is connected, some signal is measured on the analog inputs.
+This would lead to uncontrolled movement.
 Thus, it is required to identify the joypad if connected to enable distinction of cases.
-In other words, the analog signal is only evaluated if the Mithotronic Joypad is connected in place of a classic joystick.
+In other words, the analog signal is only evaluated if the LEDmePlay Joypad is connected in place of a classic joystick.

-How is this possible?
-Well, it is pretty easy.
-It is simply checked whether the directions for "left" and "right" are pressed simultaneously.
-These are (1) not required anyway, due to the use of the analog thumbstick connected to different (analog) inputs and (2) it is not possible with a classic joystick (you cannot move it left and right together).
-Thus, only if both directions are registered, it is assumed that the joypad is connected and the analog inputs are evaluated.
+How does it work?
+Well, it is pretty easy: It is checked whether the directions for "left" and "right" are pressed simultaneously.
+These are (1) not required anyway, as we have attached the analog thumb stick to different analog input pins, and, (2) with a digital joystick you cannot trigger two opposing directions simultaneously.
+Therefore, when both directions are being triggered at the same time, the control logic assumes that a joypad is being used, and the analog pins are evaluated.

 The table below shows the pin assignment of the joypad and the differences to a classic (digital) joystick.

 Connections Joy 1 inside of LEDmePlay (Arduino Mega 2560)

 Connections Joy 2 inside of LEDmePlay (Arduino Mega 2560)